COSPOV/sc-SynO/README.md

 - `num_generated_points` : Number of shadow points to be chosen for a random affine combination (default value: `ceil((len(maj_class_points) + len(min_class_points)) / len(min_class_points))`)
 - `num_aff_comb` : Number of generated LoRAS points for each nearest neighbours group (default value: `min_class_points.shape[1]`)

+For a more in-depth look into the machine learning classification part, please have a look at the provided jupyter notebooks.

 ### Visualization of identified cells in R
 After applying sc-SynO in Python it is possible to check and refine the results with the original data.
 For this one has to integrate the obtained cell IDs with the following commands: